jknack/handlebars.java/README.md

-handlebars.java - Logic-less and semantic templates with Java
+Handlebars.java - Logic-less and semantic templates with Java
 ===============
+Handlebars.java is a Java port of [handlebars](http://handlebarsjs.com/).

+Handlebars provides the power necessary to let you build semantic templates effectively with no frustration.

+[Mustache](http://mustache.github.com/mustache.5.html) templates are compatible with Handlebars, so you can take a [Mustache](http://mustache.github.com/mustache.5.html) template, import it into Handlebars, and start taking advantage of the extra Handlebars features.

+# Getting Started

 ## Basic Usage
 ```java